-4.1.1 Cloud and Moisture Imagery (Baseline)
+4.1.1 Cloud and Moisture Imagery

-00 UTC initialized NSSL WRF ARW NWP model generated ABI synthetic infrared radiances will be prototyped and available via internet quicklook site and McIDAS area format for initial evaluation.
-N-AWIPS or AWIPS formatted synthetic ABI radiances are not planned at this time until proper internet bandwidth and temporal latency is determined and dataset size is evaluated.
+00 UTC initialized NSSL WRF ARW NWP model generated ABI synthetic infrared radiances will be prototyped and available via internet quicklook site and McIDAS area format for evaluation.
 Forecasters can use the derived synthetic satellite data to key in on ABI water vapor or IR window band features of interest such as convective development and location rather then using NWP derived fields.
-Quicklooks of simulated WRF ABI radiances are available at:
+Quicklooks of simulated WRF ABI radiances are available at: http://cimss.ssec.wisc.edu/goes_r/proving-ground/nssl_abi_rt.html

-http://cimss.ssec.wisc.edu/goes_r/proving-ground/nssl_abi/nssl_abi_rt.html

-4.1.2 Enhanced "V"/Overshooting Top Detection (Option 2)
+4.1.2 Enhanced "V"/Overshooting Top Detection

-The overshoot top decision support products will be delivered in GRIB2 format for N-AWIPS or AWIPS ingest, and will include a statistical relationship of OT location and chance for turbulence and cloud-to-ground lightning.
-The GRIB2 location via a Local Data Manager (LDM) server TBD (coming soon).
+The overshoot top decision support products will be delivered in GRIB2 format for NAWIPS or AWIPS-II ingest, and will include a statistical relationship of OT location and chance for turbulence, severe weather and cloud-to-ground lightning.
+The GRIB2 will be delivered via a Local Data Manager (LDM) server at the University of Wisconsin.

-SPC HWT PG participants will conduct an evaluation of the OT location derived turbulence and CG lightning probability products.
+SPC HWT PG participants will conduct an evaluation of the OT location derived turbulence, severe and CG lightning probability products.
 The main goal will be to make sure the optimal display is established to see if the products offer additional forecaster information where lightning or radar coverage is lacking in the case of CG probability (over Gulf of Mexico).
-Additionally, the prototype Aviation Weather Center (AWC) testbed will have turbulence probability available for possible product turbulence utility.

-4.1.3 Convective Initiation (GIMPAP)
+4.1.3 Convective Initiation

-The UWCI products are being delivered via a Man computer Interactive Data Access System (McIDAS)-X Abstract Data Distribution Environment (ADDE) server (ADDE group: UWCI, machine name: FLASH.SSEC.WISC.EDU) to Dr. Robert Rabin at NSSL.
-Dr. Rabin receives these files and distributes them internally in a format suitable for display in the NCEP Advanced Weather Interactive Processing System (N-AWIPS) and Warning Decision Support System - Integrated Information (WDSS-II).
-Two versions of UWCI products are being provided: one that is left in the native satellite viewing projection for overlay atop GOES-12 imagery and another that is parallax corrected for overlay atop WSR-88D radar reflectivity to aid in product validation.
-Forecasters will evaluate improved UWCI products (based on feedback from last years SPC HWT 2009 participation) to see if the products offer additional lead time in warning process and provide information for SPC watch determination in marginal convective weather situations.
+The UWCI products are being delivered in GRIB2 format via the University of Wisconsin LDM to the SPC and transferred to a format suitable for display in the NCEP Advanced Weather Interactive Processing System (NAWIPS) and Warning Decision Support System - Integrated Information (WDSS-II), as well as AWIPS-II.
+Forecasters will evaluate improved UWCI products (based on feedback from last year's SPC HWT 2010 participation) to see if the products offer additional lead time in warning process and provide information for SPC watch determination in marginal convective weather situations.

-Outputs to be displayed within N-AWIPS:
+Outputs to be displayed within N-AWIPS/AWIPS/II:

 - Instantaneous box-averaged cooling rate - Instantaneous cooling rate for each CI pixel within domain.
-Data range: -4K to -60K - Instantaneous convective initiation signal - Value 0: No CI nowcast - Value 1: "Pre-CI Cloud Growth" associated with growing liquid water cloud - Value 2: "CI Likely" associated with growing supercooled water or mixed phase cloud - Value 3: "CI Occurring" associated with cloud that has recently transitioned to a thick ice cloud top
+Data range: -4K to -60K - Instantaneous convective initiation signal - Value 0: No CI nowcast - Value 1: "Pre-CI Cloud Growth" associated with growing liquid water cloud - Value 2: "CI Likely" associated with growing supercooled water or mixed phase cloud - Value 3: "CI Occurring" associated with cloud that has recently transitioned to a thick ice cloud top - Value 4: "Ice Cloud Mask" associated with areas where cloud contamination will inhibit CI nowcasts - 60-minute accumulated CI signal - 60-minute accumulated box-averaged cooling rate

-UWCI is also available in AWIPS netCDF and GRIB2 formats.
+UWCI is also available in McIDAS AREA formats.